Trigger Validation

 1. Use runTrigART.py

 Each developer should run a wider set of tests to make sure their changes are well integrated with other parts of the software.
 In order to facilitate this testing, a helper script runTrigART.py is available.
 It provides several modes of running (run with --help to see all), but the most common use case would be the -m option which runs a minimal set of tests giving a good coverage of most cases.
 Use option -jN to run the tests in N parallel jobs.
 Option -d allows to only print the tests which would be executed in order to learn which they are.
-At the time of writing, running the minimal local tests covers four ART local tests:
+At the time of writing, running the minimal local tests, would run these tests:

 $ runTrigART.py -m -j4